taublast/FastPopups/README.md

 ### Two Simple Ways to Work with Popups

-AppoMobi.Maui.Popups provides a clean, simple approach with two complementary parts:
+AppoMobi.Maui.FastPopups provides a clean, simple approach with two complementary parts:

 #### 1. 🎯 Create and Show Popups (Direct Approach)
 Simple, powerful, and gives you full control: